 While VPS, shared, and dedicated server hosting packages depend on one physical server at a time, cloud hosting allows the use of an unlimited number of servers, creating a unified system.
 Because of these resources, cloud hosting offers greater scalability, performance, and availability.
 The extra flexibility of managing resources means that the hosting provider will only bill customers monthly for exactly the resources necessary.

 Ask Google.
 As a real-time example of cloud hosting use, the king of search engine itself has got its resources spread hundreds of servers on the cloud in different regions, which is why you’ve never seen Google.com facing any downtimes over the past decade or so.

 Your competitors and many online businesses or using it as well, which makes it that much more essential for you to take advantage of the benefits it has for your efficiency.

 So how does cloud hosting work?

-Each server in the cloud is responsible in doing diverse tasks, and in the case of any issues in any of the servers in the cloud, another server can be used as a back-up to assist with the required resources.
+Each server in the cloud, whether that’s part of a private, public, or hybrid cloud infrastructure, is responsible in doing diverse tasks, and in the case of any issues in any of the servers in the cloud, another server can be used as a back-up to assist with the required resources.